Independent research by students is supported by the Sociology Department in several ways:

 Several presentation opportunities are available for students

 The Undergraduate Student Research & Scholarship Colloquium offers students an annual opportunity to present their research orally and via posters and compete for cash prizes.
+The goal of the Colloquium is to encourage scholastic endeavors that focus on the generation of new knowledge and the creative integration of existing scholarship.
 Students who been mentored by sociology faculty have presented on a wide variety of topics:

-2015 Angelica Puzio "Sexual Assault Resource Knowledge: Survey and Analysis (1st place, This research has been published since.)
+2015 - Angelica Puzio - "Sexual Assault Resource Knowledge: Survey and Analysis" (1st place; This research has been published since - see Angelica's published article here)

-2003 Paul Strock "A Multivariate Analysis of the Effects of Back-White Contact on Racial Preferences Concerning Racial Integration" (2nd place)
+2003 - Paul Strock - "A Multivariate Analysis of the Effects of Black-White Contact on Racial Preferences Concerning Racial Integration" (2nd place)

 Regional sociology association meetings also offer presentation possibilities.